 We recognise the challenges facing ordinary Kenyans, and we seek to be responsive to our social context, aiming to address and influence the root causes of the social challenges we face in society, being a “force for good”.

-Our contributions to society and the economy can be defined by our social investment into youth, women, and communities, through our internal improvement initiatives introduced into our operations, support of our suppliers and by our contribution made to the
+Our ccontributions to society and the economy can be defined by our social investment into youth, women, and communities, through our internal improvement initiatives introduced into our operations, support of our suppliers and by our contribution made to the country's tax base.
+In 2023, we committed KES100 billion to support MSMEs across various value chains over the next 3 years.

 • Sustainable supply chain

 We are committed to increasing the supply chain awareness of corporate sustainability and responsible business practices.
 In 2020, we launched a supplier training programme on sustainability in partnership with Strathmore Business School.
-In addition, we have partnered with B-Lab East Africa, who will contribute to a new module covering progress tracking through the SDG action manager.
+To date, we have trained over 400 suppliers on sustainability and one networking event for them at Strathmore University Business School.
+Please view video testimonials below.
+In addition, we have partnered with IFC through its programme Sourcing to Equal and trained over 500 WSMEs on Absa procurement readiness.

 • Investing in youth